BoltzExchange/boltz-client/docs/autoswap.md

 **Example**
 - `inboundBalance` is set to 200k sats
-- Current inbound balance of our 500k sats channel is 100k.
+- Current inbound balance of our 500k sats channel is 100k
-- Result: A 400k sats reverse swap since the inbound balance is below the set threshold.
+- Result: A 400k sats reverse swap since the inbound balance is below the threshold

 #### Both thresholds